OUR BOARD OF DIRECTORS

 DIRECTOR

-Beyond the VSRA, Bill and Janine have a wide variety of interests.
-These include visiting Janine’s 99-years-young mom, church thrift-shop volunteering, cruise travelling, current-events discussion groups, entertaining, men’s night, poker nights and Zooming with family and friends.
+Bill and Janine have a wide variety of interests.
+These include church thrift-shop volunteering, cruise travelling, current-events discussion groups, entertaining, men’s nights, poker nights and visiting or Zooming with family and friends.

 SUSAN EDWARDS